Skip to content

 8. Special educational needs support

-6. are supportive and objective in their approach to student supervision, assessment and progression , and appropriately share and use evidence to make decisions on student assessment and progression.
+6. are supportive and objective in their approach to student supervision, assessment, and progression, and appropriately share and use evidence to make decisions on student assessment and progression.

 This may be evidenced through:

-1. Qualification assessment strategy
+1. Programme/qualification assessment strategy

-2. Schedule of planned assessment
+2. Schedule of planned assessments

-4. Clinical placement records/action plans
+3. Clinical practice records/action plans

-5. Day One Skills recording tool
+4. RCVS Day One Skills recording tool meeting minutes

-7. Day One Skills IQA strategy
+5. RCVS Day One Skills internal quality assurance strategy

-9. Tutorial records
+7. Tutorial records

-7. liaise, collaborate and action constructive feedback generated by colleagues, students and stakeholders to enhance their teaching and assessment and to share effective practice.
+7. liaise, collaborate, and action constructive feedback generated by colleagues, students, and stakeholders to enhance their teaching and assessment and to share effective practice.

 This may be evidenced through: